 Find out more about Bachelor of Engineering (Ocean Engineering) Co-operative Education with Honours.

 Alternative entry pathways exist if you do not meet the direct entry requirements into the Bachelor of Engineering degrees.
-There are two particular pathways into engineering, the Bachelor of General Studies (Engineering Pathway) and the Associate Degree in Engineering (Specialisation).
+There are two particular pathways into engineering, the Diploma of University Studies (Engineering) and the Associate Degree in Engineering (Specialisation).

-Find out more about the Bachelor of General Studies (Engineering Pathway).
+Find out more about the Diploma of University Studies (Engineering).

 Associate Degree in Engineering (Specialisation)